dirkjanm/dirkjanm.github.io/_posts/2019-01-21-abusing-exchange-one-api-call-away-from-domain-admin.md

 This attack depends on various components to work.
 In previous blogs I've already highlighted several defenses [against NTLM relaying](https://www.fox-it.com/en/insights/blogs/blog/inside-windows-network/) and against [relaying to LDAP specifically](https://blog.fox-it.com/2018/04/26/escalating-privileges-with-acls-in-active-directory/).

 The most important mitigations applicable to this attack are:
-- Remove the unnecessary high privileges that Exchange has on the Domain object (see below for some links on this).
+- Remove the unnecessary high privileges that Exchange has on the Domain object by running `setup.exe /PrepareAD` from a patched Exchange CU (see below for more info).
 - Enable LDAP signing and [enable LDAP channel binding](https://support.microsoft.com/en-us/help/4034879/how-to-add-the-ldapenforcechannelbinding-registry-entry) to prevent relaying to LDAP and LDAPS respectively
 - Block Exchange servers from making connections to workstations on arbitrary ports.
 - Enable [Extended Protection for Authentication](https://msdn.microsoft.com/en-us/library/dd767318%28v=vs.90%29.aspx) on the Exchange endpoints in IIS (but not the Exchange Back End ones, this will break Exchange).
 This will verify the channel binding parameters in the NTLM authentication, which ties NTLM authentication to a TLS connection and prevent relaying to Exchange web services.